JDBraun/dbx_mws_example/README.md

 - [Simple Multi-Workspace Architecture](https://github.com/JDBraun/dbx_mws_example/blob/main/reference_images/simple_multi_workspace_mono_repo.png)

-### How to use:
+### How to set-up:
-- Create a .tfvars file based on the examples found in the tvfvars_examples page
+- Create a .tfvars file based on the examples found in the tfvars_example folder.
 - **Recommended**: Set environment variables for your AWS and Databricks credentials
+- Perform the following steps in: common_infrastructure/unity_catalog, common_infrastructure/logging, databricks_dev, databricks_prod, databricks_qa
+   - Add the required .tfvars file
    - Terraform init
    - Terraform plan
    - Terraform apply

 **Note**: Please raise a git issues with any problems or concerns about the repo.